nperf-com/laminas-cache/docs/book/v4/migration/to-version-4.md

 ## New Features

-- Every adapter which supports `metadata` now implements `MetadataCapableInterface` and provides a dedicated object containing all the metadata values it supports.
+- Every adapter which supports `metadata` now implements `MetadataCapableInterface` and provides a dedicated object containing all the metadata values it supports
+- Adds support for `psr/cache` and `psr/simple-cache` v2 & v3

 ## Removed Classes